 Contact: For more information or to receive a patch, contact Julie Purdy, firstname.lastname@example.org or 858-966-5408

-An estimated 12.5% of children and adolescents aged 6-19 years have suffered permanent damage to their hearing from excessive exposure to noise.
-This type of hearing loss is called “noise induced hearing loss” and can occur from a very loud one-time exposure to a loud sound or more commonly from listening to loud sounds over and over.
-This type of hearing loss cannot be repaired but it can be prevented.
-The three main ways to avoid obtaining noise induced hearing loss are: turning sounds down, walking away and protecting your ears.
-The steps of this patch are designed to help you make choices that will protect your hearing for your entire life!
+About 12.5% of children and teenagers (6-19 years old) have permanent damage to their hearing from too much noise.
+This type of hearing loss is called “noise-induced hearing loss”.
+It can happen from hearing a very loud sound one time, or most times from listening to loud sounds over and over.
+This type of hearing loss cannot be fixed, but it can be prevented.
+The three main ways to avoid getting noise-induced hearing loss are: turning the volume down, walking away from the loud sound, and protecting your ears.
+The steps of this patch are made to help you make choices that will protect your hearing for your whole life!

 To complete this patch, all of the * items must be completed for each section (Discover, Connect, Take Action and Reflect).

 Pick at least two of the three activities listed below.
 Be sure to complete the starred item.

 1. How do we hear?
 Look at the diagram below.
 It shows the three main parts that help us hear.
 Label the diagram using the words and definitions listed below.
 An answer key is provided on page seven. https://www.audiology.org/consumers-and-patients/children-and-hearing-loss/turn-it-to-the-left/